-Please visit the event page if you would like to know more!
+Please visit the event page if you would like to know more.

 2019 Workshop - 'Locating Health'

 If you are interested to find out more about the contents, you can read the review of the day published on the medical humanities website thepolyphony.org.
 The conference website and call for papers are archived in the University's website.

-Nursing Discussion Forums
+Nursing Discussion Forum

 Our first discussion forum took take place on 23 September 2019, on the theme of creative reflection in nursing.
 This was run in conjunction with the UNESCO Nottingham City of Literature programme and the Royal Literary Fund, and linked up with the University of Nottingham’s Graduate Entry nursing programme.

 One of the sessions from the day, a talk by the writer and nurse Molly Case (author of the new book How to Treat People), is now available online.